GerritCodeReview/apps_analytics-etl/README.md

 Each job focuses on a specific dataset and it knows how to extract it, filter it, aggregate it, transform it and then persist it.

-The persistent storage of choice is *elasticsearch*, which plays very well with the *kibana* dashboard for visualizing the analytics.
+The default persistent storage is *elasticsearch*, which plays very well with the *kibana* dashboard for visualizing the analytics.
+Relational database can be use as an alternative.

-All jobs are configured as separate sbt projects and have in common just a thin layer of core dependencies, such as spark, elasticsearch client, test utils, etc.
+All jobs are configured as separate sbt projects and have in common just a thin layer of core dependencies, such as spark, elasticsearch client, jdbc client, test utils, etc.

 Each job can be built and published independently, both as a fat jar artifact or a docker image.